We welcome contributions to Hyperledger in many forms, and there’s always plenty to do!

 Next, try building the project in your local development environment to ensure that everything is set up correctly.

-The Logging Control document describes how to tweak the logging levels of various components within the Fabric.
+The Logging Control document describes how to tweak the logging levels of various components within Hyperledger Fabric.
 Finally, every source file needs to include a license header: modified to include a copyright statement for the principle author(s).

 What makes a good change request?¶

 One change at a time.
 Not five, not three, not ten.
 One and only one.
 Why?
 Because it limits the blast area of the change.
 If we have a regression, it is much easier to identify the culprit commit than if we have some composite change that impacts more of the code.

 Include a link to the JIRA story for the change.
 Why?
 Because a) we want to track our velocity to better judge what we think we can deliver and when and b) because we can justify the change more effectively.
 In many cases, there should be some discussion around a proposed change and we want to link back to that from the change itself.

 Include unit and integration tests (or changes to existing tests) with every change.
 This does not mean just happy path testing, either.
 It also means negative testing of any defensive code that it correctly catches input errors.
 When you write code, you are responsible to test it and provide the tests that demonstrate that your change does what it claims.
 Why?
 Because without this we have no clue whether our current code base actually works.